-- Gilbert's Water Quality Department operates a statecertified compliance laboratory which is used to ensure your water meets rigorous state and federal water quality regulations. - the water treatment plants, well sites and dedicated Water Quality sample stations across Gilbert and tested to ensure quality, safety and compliance. - For specialized testing, samples are also sent to a certified drinking water testing laboratory for in-depth analysis.
+Gilbert's Water Quality Department operates a statecertified compliance laboratory which is used to ensure your water meets rigorous state and federal water quality regulations.

+Samples are collected from the water treatment plants, well sites and dedicated Water Quality sample stations across Gilbert and tested to ensure quality, safety and compliance.

+For specialized testing, samples are also sent to a certified drinking water testing laboratory for indepth analysis.